 - Faculty of acclaimed, published, practising writers

-- Guest visits, seminars and masterclasses from writers, agents and publishers
+- Guest visits, seminars and masterclasses from writers, agents and editors

 - Draft your novel in a year

 - Full-time places can be studied over two evenings a week

 - Friendly tutors offering regular one-to-one tutorials to help shape your novel

 - Taught on our historic Strawberry Hill campus